renandecarlo/tutsplus-downloader/README.md

 **defaultBestAssetOptions**

 Tuts+ videos includes several source qualities.
-This options lets you decide which one will be prioritized for downloading.
+This option lets you decide which one will be prioritized for downloading.

 > Values: an array containing one or more of the following `video`,
 > `muxed` (subtitles), `maxres` (highest resolution), `mp4` (container),